-Making this Gluten Free Dutch Baby (German Pancake) couldn't be any easier than simply blending ingredients in a blender and baking the batter in a buttered skillet!
-You can prepare this breakfast recipe in 10 minutes & bake for breakfast or even brunch.
+Making this Gluten Free Dutch Baby (German Pancake) couldn't be any easier than simply blending ingredients in a blender and baking the batter in a buttered cast-iron skillet!
+You can prepare this gluten free breakfast recipe in 10 minutes for the simplest breakfast or brunch!

 Ingredients